5amCurfew/xtkt/README.md

   * [File](#file)
   * [Listen](#listen)

 `xtkt` ("extract") is a data extraction tool that follows the Singer.io specification.
-Supported sources include RESTful-APIs, databases, HTML web pages and files (csv, jsonl).
+Supported sources include RESTful-APIs, databases and files (csv, jsonl).
+HTML scraping in beta.

 New **and updated** records are sent to your target as new records (unique key `_sdc_surrogate_key`).